nadiamel/nadiamel/README.md

 <!--
 **nadiamel/nadiamel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 📖 Currently pursuing a Bachelor's degree in Computer Science (Data Engineering) at Universitit Teknologi Malaysia.
+- 📖 Currently pursuing a Bachelor's degree in Computer Science (Data Engineering) at Universiti Teknologi Malaysia.
 - 💻 Enthusiastic about data science and solving complex problems.

 ## 📚 Languages & Tools